slackhq/htmlsanitizer-hack/docs/design_choices.md

 # Design Choices

 ### DOMLex.hack
-* PHP version uses a queue data structure object to keep iterate through tokens,  would using a list work as well?
+* PHP version uses a queue data structure object to keep iterate through tokens, using a vec instead.
 ### DirectLex.hack
 * `scriptCallback` function parameter $matches array, defining it to only take in strings
 ### Lexer.hack
-* Line 14, directly called `get` on Config without checking if its an instance of the Config class because Hacklanf is type checked
+* Line 14, directly called `get` on Config without checking if its an instance of the Config class because Hacklang is type checked
 * Leaving out PHP5 lexer class support and Direct lexer implementation (only implementing the DOMLex in this version)
 ### Token.hack
-* In the `get` function what happens if `string  $n` does not match string ‘type’?
+* In the `get` function, a switch case is used to create new to get the token type.

 ### ConfigSchema.hack
 * Making defaults a shape instead of a dict.
 When using a dict, because there were different types of values, we had to make the value type mixed, meaning that the type checking was put off until run time.
 Now with a shape, we can explicitly state what each type should be.